Building Permits - Residential

 If MN licensed residential contractor, remodeler or roofer and not lead certified and the dwelling was built before 1978, complete the Lead Supplement Form (PDF).

 For more information, visit the General Permit Information page or contact Inspection Services.

 Inspections Services is conducting as much business as possible through non-contact, digital options:

-- Residential Applications (PDF) shall be submitted through our Online Permitting Portal
+- Residential Applications (PDF) for homeowners shall be submitted via email.
+Contractors may submit applications via email, or through our Online Permitting Portal

 - Electric Permits (PDF) shall be submitted via email or postal mail

 Please review the following documents for required New Residential Home Construction submittal information:

 - Residential Building Permit Application - New Home Construction (PDF)

 - Residential Building Permit Minimum Plan Requirements (PDF)